 For patients looking for sinus treatments who are suffering from sinus problems, including headaches and drainage, discomfort can be a daily challenge.
 Sinus problems can be made worse by allergies, and although they are technically separate diagnoses, their treatments may be interrelated.

-Many people look for home remedies to sinus problems including over-the-counter medications, nasal sprays, nasal irrigation, humidifiers and more, but for the most effective sinus treatments, it’s best to meet with a otolaryngologist, often called an ear, nose, and throat doctor, to help diagnose the problem with the best treatment possible.
+Many people look for home remedies to solve sinus problems including over-the-counter medications, nasal sprays, nasal irrigation, humidifiers and more.
+For the most effective sinus treatments, it’s best to meet with an otolaryngologist, often called an ear, nose, and throat doctor, to help diagnose and treat the problem.

 Sinus Problems and Conditions

 The Sierra Nevada ENT team takes a comprehensive approach to resolving or managing nasal and sinus problems by creating an individualized treatment plan.
 Beginning with a physical exam and extensive interview about your sinus symptoms and history, our goal is to formulate a treatment plan to provide you relief from symptoms.

 Many options exist for treating nasal and sinus issues.
 If they result from an allergic reaction, antihistamines or nasal sprays may be all that is needed.
 If allergy complaints are persistent or severe, a course of immunotherapy (allergy injections) and/or environmental control may be required.

 Learn more about the following sinus conditions and how we treat them:

 For patients looking for sinus treatments due to suffering from sinus problems, including headaches and drainage, discomfort can be a daily challenge.
 Sinus problems can be made worse by allergies, and although they are technically separate diagnoses, their treatments may be interrelated.